OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Voilá!
 The file "nowyouseeme" is now somewhat hidden from the view of all usermode processes (note that there's a lot more you need to do to properly hide a file, including hooking stat(), access(), and other system calls, as well as hiding the file in directory listings).

 File hiding is of course only the tip of the iceberg: You can accomplish a whole lot of things, including bypassing many root detection measures, integrity checks, and anti-debugging tricks.
-You can find some additional examples in the "case studies" section in [x]
+You can find some additional examples in the "case studies" section in the Bernhard Mueller's Hacking Soft Tokens Paper [x].

 ### References